golemfactory/erc20_payment_lib/docs/tests/insufficient-gas.md

 - Behaviour of library when not enough is gas is on the account to perform next transactions
 - Runtime is started with account with low ETH (not enough for single transaction)
-- Check if event: TransactionStuck is emitted during the runtime
+- Check if event TransactionStuck with reason TransactionStuckReason::NoGas is emitted during runtime

 ### Notes:

-- How many times should be event emitted?
+- TransactionStuck can be emitted due to multiple reasons.
+It's easy to mess it up.
--
+- Checking advanced logic of transaction stuck reasons need some playing with tests